Ranjan4024/maiora/README.md

 ```

 ## TASK 1
-# i am not able to setup envirmnet due to not able to download files from share-point
+# i am not able to setup envirmnet due to not able to download files from sharepoint